quantified-uncertainty/ops/tools/github-credentials-obtainer/README.md

-This small docker image is used for obtaining `GITHUB_TOKEN` and `.docker/config.json` in Argo Workflows CI jobs.
+This small docker image is used for obtaining `GITHUB_TOKEN` in Argo Workflows CI jobs.

-I've built and uploaded it to QURI GitHub Container Registry by hand; it shouldn't change too often, so it shouldn't be a problem.
+If you ever need to rebuild this image, look for `build-github-credentials-obtainer` Argo Workflow.

 Link to the published package: https://github.com/quantified-uncertainty/ops/pkgs/container/github-credentials-obtainer